pierwill/prt/README.md

 Let's say you have a branch named `DOCSP-99999-hello`.
 (The `hello` suffix is fine to have.)

-When you're done working, and you have a build log URL, you can run `prt <build log URL` and get a PR message that looks like this:
+When you're done working, and you have a build log URL, you can run `prt '<build log URL>'` (make sure to use quotes around the URL) and get a PR message that looks like this:

 ```
 - DOCSP-38030